frconor-ebook/meditations/_posts/2025-03-28-the-anniversary-of-the-ordination-of-st-josemaria.md

 All the women who may be clamoring about being women priests, if they really knew their doctrine, they\'d realize that they already have a priestly soul.
 With their Baptism, they\'re already priests.

-"Then all your actions will take on a genuine supernatural meaning which will keep your whole life united to the source of all graces" (*Ibid*.).
+"Then all your actions will take on a genuine supernatural meaning which will keep your whole life united to the source of all graces" (*ibid*.).
 Imagine, all our actions, all our words---a genuine supernatural meaning.

 In another moment in *The Way*, St. Josemaría talks about "the word you whisper into the ear of your wavering friend" (J. Escrivá, *The Way*, Point 973).